NCCA/NGL/Windows.md

 ./SimpleNGL
 ```

+## Ninja

+If you system has Ninja installed on it you can use this to build your projects by passing the -G Ninja command line to the initial build.
+This has the advantage of building in the current directory and not the Debug one so all the files are found in the correct place.

 ## Conclusions

 Your environment should now work and all the other NGL demos should also work.

 If you wish to use certain libraries such as SDL2 or Bullet Physics you will also need to install these with vcpkg but most of the hard work has now been done.

+The most important issue in all of this is to ensure that your paths are correct.
+Each system is different so ensure you are pointing to the correct thing.